dr-seshadhri/Retrospective-Evaluation-of-Soccer-Players-REvSoc-/README.md

 **R_Repository** - Has the RMarkdown and RData files for the project

-**Summary_Results_File** - Excel sheet with a summary of results across all the files in the repository.
+**Summary_Results_Table** - Excel sheet with a summary of results across all the files in the repository.
 For a quick glance at the results.

 ---